abstractionLevel/todo-list/README.md

 - **Clear View:** View your tasks in a clear and organized manner.

-## Installation and Running

-1. Clone the repository: `git clone [repository URL]`
-2. Install dependencies: `npm install`
-3. Run the application: `npm start`

-Make sure to have [Node.js](https://nodejs.org/) installed before running the application.

 ## Download

-You can also download the app from [this link](https://deluciaugo.wixsite.com/todolistapp).
+You can  download the app from [this link](https://deluciaugo.wixsite.com/todolistapp).

 ## License